 Next, you’ll need to identify the button on your network.
 For a guide on this, have a look at the original Dash Button hacking article, written by Ted Benson.
 He’s the one who initially hacked Dash Buttons to track his baby’s nighttime habits, and explains how this works in the post.

-To save battery, Dash Buttons only turn on when pressed, which means they send a “hello?” signal to your network every time you push one.
-Using this signal, we can identify when a button is pressed and use it to send a signal to other apps and services, which is where the fun comes in.
+To save battery, Dash Buttons only turn on when pressed, which means they send a “Hello?” signal to your network every time you push one.
+Using this signal, you can identify when a button is pressed and use it to send a signal to other apps and services, which is where the fun comes in.

-Tracking baby data is great, but unless you have a young one, it won’t be useful for you.
+Tracking baby data is great, but unless you have a young one, that’s not useful for you.
 Here’s a collection of Amazon Dash Button hacks from around the web to get you started.
 If you have programming know-how, you can surely come up with a variety of other uses!

 1. Order a Pizza

 There are a ton of ways to order food with the internet these days.
-Some of the >methods from Domino’s Pizza, for example, border on ridiculous, including a smartwatch app, sending a pizza emoji in a text message, and ordering from your car.
+Some of the methods from Domino’s Pizza border on ridiculous, including a smartwatch app, sending a pizza emoji in a text message, and ordering from your car.
 For the geeky types, they actually have a pizza-ordering API that you can utilize to your advantage with your Dash Button.

 2. Track Practice Start and End Times

-For some activities, you may care about both when you start and finish, such as practicing guitar with Rocksmith.
+For some activities, you may care about both when you start and finish.
 Instead of manually logging your time, a Dash Button can help with this—just press it when you begin and when you’re finished.
 Using the below script, you can keep track of your times in a Google Sheet.